Amazon SEO: How to optimize your listing for optimal Amazon ranking

 The most important ranking factors for the A9 algorithm

 The A9 search algorithm is based on two fundamental principles: relevance and performance.
-A product with high sales performance is more likely to occupy a top position in Amazon’s search results than a product with fewer Amazon sales.
-Similarly, a product page that uses keywords matching the customer’s search query is assessed by the algorithm as more relevant and is therefore likely to be placed higher.
+A product with high sales performance is more likely to rank higher in Amazon’s search results than a product with fewer Amazon sales.
+Similarly, a product page that uses keywords matching the customer’s search query is assessed by the algorithm as more relevant and is therefore likely to be placed further up.

 Relevance

 In terms of Amazon SEO, the title is crucial.
 The title should contain the most relevant keywords and include what would typically be on the product’s packaging.
 Ideally, the brand name is also included in the title.
 It is one of the first elements that catches the customer’s eye, even before they have clicked on a listing.
-Therefore, optimizing the title on Amazon is extremely important for the CTR.
-Sellers should place the most important keyword at the beginning.
+Therefore, it is also extremely important for the CTR to optimize the title on Amazon.
+Here, sellers should place the most important keyword at the beginning.
 Relevant information such as the brand name, unique selling points, and key product features should follow.
 The more relevant keywords that can be incorporated, the better.

 Normally, up to 200 characters* are available in Seller Central to optimize the Amazon product title.
 The focus should be on how to make it as attractive and “clickable” as possible for the potential buyer.
 Generally, shorter titles tend to be clicked more than longer ones.
 Amazon recommends a maximum of 80 characters, but depending on the target audience, 120 to 150 characters can also be optimal.
 At the same time, the relevant keywords must also fit.
 Therefore, the ideal length of the title varies depending on the product and category.

-Amazon has also provided its own guidelines on product titles, which also include some exclusion criteria.
+Amazon has also provided its own guidelines on the topic of product titles, which also include some exclusion criteria.

 Here is an example of a product title from the “Accessories” category, which also includes some exclusion criteria.
-The titles must correspond to the recommended length of your product category, including spaces…
+The titles must comply with the recommended length for your product category, including spaces…

 [Brand] + [Department] + [Product Name] + [Size & Color] (for products with variations) +[Product Description]